How progressive home ownership works

 Rent-to-buy

 An eligible household initially rents their home from an approved PHO provider.
-Within period of up to 20 years the household puts aside savings and buys the home from the provider.
+Within a period of up to 15 years (in practice 5-10 years), the household puts aside savings and buys the home from the provider.

 Shared equity

 An eligible household becomes a part-owner in a home, along with an approved PHO provider.
-Within period of up to 20 years, the household buys out the PHO provider and becomes the sole owner of the property.
+Within a period of up to 15 years (in practice 5-10 years), the household buys out the PHO provider and becomes the sole owner of the property.

 Leasehold